MMDVS-LF: Multi-Modal Dynamic Vision Sensor and Eye-Tracking Dataset for Line Following: DATASET

 \subsection{Annotation}

 We manually annotated the raw data to obtain sections of the recordings with desired behavior.
-All sections where, the line on the floor is visible in the bottom row of pixels, and where the driver managed to stay on or return to the line without losing it, were considered desired behavior.
+All sections where the line on the floor is visible in the bottom row of pixels in the RGB stream and where the driver manages to stay on or return to the line without losing it were considered desired behavior.
 This extended acceptance leads to a broader range of recorded situations, which should also allow learning-based algorithms to learn recovering behaviors.

-We also labeled possible sections that contain objects that have no direct influence on the \textit{Line Following} task, but might interfere with computer vision applications.
-Examples are insects detected by the DVS only, and humans standing on or close to the line.
-The latter occurred in some recordings at the end to mark the end of the recording.

-Due to differing lighting conditions in the recording area, the infrared lasers of the Intel realsense's active depth estimation system were visible in some sections of the recordings.
-They introduced noise into the dataset recording, so we removed the areas with heavy noise from the generated DVS dataset.
-Some sections contained less noise, which we included in a separate dataset for more robust training.
+During some of the recordings, sunlight was visible on the floor and occasionally reached the line the participants were tasked with following.
+These spots of light resulted in visual artifacts, like lens flares, in both visual sensors and caused the frame-based camera's auto-exposure to adapt to the high-intensity areas.
+Although this allowed the participants to see properly while traversing a sunlit area, the RGB stream was either over- or underexposed when entering or exiting.
+This led to participants driving slowly or erratically in these sections.
+In the DVS recordings, the line remains visible in the sunlit areas due to the relative nature of the DVS.
+As these adverse light conditions might hinder the early development of novel ANN models, we generate separate datasets without sunlit areas.

-We derive the action annotations from the human drivers' driving commands and include observations from some sensors.
+We derive the action annotations from the human drivers' driving commands and include observations from IMU and odometry.
 Other sensors, such as LIDAR, were omitted from the dataset as they are irrelevant to the \textit{Line Following} task.